CDMOs in China and US are forecast to see fastest growth: analysis

 “With growing R&D output and global dealmaking, China is challenging the U.S.’s long-held biotech leadership — reshaping CDMO dynamics and global supply chain strategies,” Scanlan wrote.
 “Chinese firms stand to gain from both increased China-based innovation and continuing Western-based business albeit at some reduced level.”

-China was on the minds of stakeholders at the Leadership Summit on Tuesday at CPHI Frankfurt.
+China was on the minds of stakeholders at the Leadership Summit in October 2025 at CPHI Frankfurt.
 During a panel, Ronald Piervincenzi, CEO of U.S. Pharmacopeia, called out the fact that the U.S. supply chain for key starting materials (KSMs), the building blocks for active pharmaceutical ingredients (APIs), is at risk due to America’s reliance on countries such as China.

 Piervincenzi told the panel that China is the sole supplier of at least one KSM for 679 APIs, accounting for 37% of all APIs, according to U.S. Pharmacopeia.